“Where am I” I thought.

 No I was not.
 I was really disappointed.
 But that seemed like something to not tell the interrogator.

 “I was initially shocked.
 She was busted up from the crash, her body was contorted.
 Her smile was gone.
 Her energy had disappeared.
 She was not breathing anymore.”
 I felt like I was lying.
 Yes, she was broken and dead from the crash, but it felt like I was lying about it.

 The doctor suddenly became more attentive.
 “Who is Donna?”

 Who is Donna?

-She appears in my mind.
+A mirage of a woman appeared within my mind.
 She was an athlete.
 Strong, toned, quick.
 Her face was beautiful, but it had a slight menace to it.
 Something intangibly dangerous about her look.

 I was trying to grasp the new woman in my mind.
 She kept dancing close to the edge of my memory, then steps back into the gloom.
 My arm began to throb and ache.